What is AWS Single Sign-On (AWS SSO)?

 - Selecting the users or groups that should be able to access this application.

-- Give your employees the AWS SSO sign-in web address that was generated when you connected the directory so that they can sign in to AWS SSO with their Active Directory user name and password, and access accounts and business applications.
+- Give your users the AWS SSO sign-in web address that was generated when you configured the directory so that they can sign in to AWS SSO and access accounts and business applications.

 AWS SSO is offered at no extra charge.